What we will cover

 Disclaimer: Note the word ‘shouldn’t’.
 Google could change their rules and online processes at any time!

-Once you’ve got this far, you should see a spanner icon with the label ‘TOOLS & SETTINGS’ in the top menu bar of your Google Ads account.
+Now you have to find keyword planner in AdWords, you should see a spanner icon with the label ‘Tools’ in the left menu bar of your Google Ads account.
 Click this.
-Next, click ‘Keyword Planner’ in the dropdown menu.
+Next, under ‘Planning’ you will see ‘Keyword Planner’ in the dropdown menu.

 Tracking down keywords: the basics of planning